Breaking a lease in Texas can have serious implications for everyone involved.

 Keep reading for the following information:

-- Legal reasons to break a lease in Texas
+- Legal reasons to break a Texas lease agreement

 - Breaking a lease without legal justification